noahehall/theBookOfNoah/0current/scripting.md

 - generally
   - arithmetic expressions
       -`$[ EXPRESSION ]` >>> `$(( EXPRESSIN ))`
         - unless you need to do tests
   - conditionals
     - `test` >>> `[`
+      - its just easier to read

 - sometimes
   - maybe maybe not